Career Paths after Class 10 and How to Decide the Right Path

-What one need to understand that there are a number other options to choose from other than these three streams.
+What one needs to understand that there are a number of other options to choose from other than these three streams.

 Students can decide on job-oriented courses like Interior Designing, Fire and Safety, Cyber Laws, Jewellery Designing, Fashion Designing etc.

-Another option is to enrol for Polytechnic courses and those with Polytechnic diploma can get admission in second year of technical degree courses through entrance exam as the subjects learnt in polytechnic are same as those in Engineering.
+Another option is to enroll for Polytechnic courses and those with Polytechnic diploma can get admission in the second year of technical degree courses through entrance exam as the subjects learned in polytechnic are same as those in Engineering.
 Duration for a Polytechnic course is three years after 10th.

 National Program of Fellowship